westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

-In the case of a host aware disk model, the device type and device signature handling will not cause any problem (recall that host aware disks use the regular disk device type and signatur *0x00*).
+In the case of a host aware disk model, the device type and device signature handling will not cause any problem (recall that host aware disks use the regular disk device type and signature *0x00*).
 Host aware disks will thus always be useable as regular disks with any HBA.
 The execution of ZBC zone commands with a SAS host aware disk may also work most of the time.
 However, similarly to host managed disk, the absence of a ZBC/ZAC compatible SAT layer will prevent